What article are you looking for?

 Training Series: Target Training Dogs with Touch

-What is targeting?
-Targeting is teaching your dog to touch a part of their body such as a paw, shoulder, hip, or nose to a specific object.
+•Targeting is teaching your dog to touch a part of their body such as a paw, shoulder, hip, or nose to a specific object.
 The most common use is asking the dog to touch their nose to a person’s hand.
-Here we outline nose targeting.
-Why use targeting?
-Targeting is a fun Read More
+Teach and practice this behavior in the house first.
+Then around your yard, and on walks where the environment is naturally more distracting.

 Nail Boards: An Alternative to Clipping Nails